 One of the enduring beliefs of Australian identity is the idea that we as a nation embody the larrikin spirit, that our population is easy going, anti-establishment, laissez-faire.
 But arguably, our success in responding to COVID-19 points to a different truth.
 Perhaps, behind our ‘she’ll be right’ veneer, we’re an anxious, obedient, state-regulated people.
-David Marr, Patricia Cornelius and Rebecca Huntley separate the shit-stirrers from the boot-lickers, with ABC’s Laura Tingle.
+David Marr, Joe Williams and Rebecca Huntley separate the shit-stirrers from the boot-lickers, with ABC’s Laura Tingle.

 David Marr (Australian)